 TTI-101 is an orally bioavailable, small-molecule inhibitor of signal transducer and activator of transcription 3 (STAT3), a transcription factor whose upregulation and activation governs many hallmarks of cancer, inflammation, and fibrosis.
-TTI-101 is well tolerated and has clinical activity in a first-in-man Phase 1 study in patients with advanced solid tumors.
-Preclinically, TTI-101 has demonstrated an excellent pharmacokinetic profile, potency in attenuating pY605-STAT3 phosphorylation, and efficacy in inhibiting tumor growth in xenograft and syngeneic tumor model.
+Preclinically, TTI-101 has demonstrated an excellent pharmacokinetic profile, potency in attenuating pY705-STAT3 phosphorylation, and efficacy in inhibiting tumor growth in xenograft and syngeneic tumor models.
+To date, TTI-101 is well tolerated and has clinical activity in a first-in-man Phase 1 study in patients with advanced solid tumors.

-TTI-102 is a next generation orally bioavailable, small molecule STAT3 inhibitor that is structurally related to, yet chemically distinct from TTI-101.
-TTI-102 has demonstrated key characteristics for clinical use including tolerability, bioavailability, and potency in preclinical studies.
+TTI-102 and TTI-109 are next generation orally bioavailable, small molecule STAT3 inhibitors that are structurally related to, yet chemically distinct from TTI-101.
+TTI-102 and TTI-109 have demonstrated key characteristics for clinical use including tolerability, bioavailability, and potency in preclinical studies.